11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

 Kuang-Hsun Shih wrote a doctorate dissertation at Nova Southeastern University titled “Taiwanese High-Tech Stocks: Using Artificial Neural Networks to Test Weak-Form Market Efficiency in the Taiwan Electronic Index and to Develop an Evaluation Model of Investment Strategy in Taiwanese Stock Markets” in 2003.

 The goal of this study was to test whether neural networks could predict the rate of future daily returns based on historical market data.
 With 5 years of data between 1995 and 2000 being fed to the Ai, it generated market predictions for the year of 2001.

 The empirical results confirmed that neural trading systems fed with historical market data may produce superior information for the next trading day outperforming the buy-and-hold portfolio by more than 150% in just one year.

-One of the asset management companies Castle Ridge Asset Management was able to gross annual average return of 32% since 2013 by using sophisticated genetic machine-learning systems.
-Such high returns were partly attributed to AI’s ability to pick up 24 acquisitions before they were even announced.
-AI algorithms spotted these acquisitions due to telltale signals pointing to small amount of insider trading.
+One notable asset management company, Castle Ridge Asset Management, was able to gross an annual average return of 32% since 2013 by using sophisticated genetic machine-learning systems.
+Such high returns were partly attributed to the Ai’s ability to pick up 24 acquisitions before they were even announced.
+Ai algorithms spotted these acquisitions due to telltale signals pointing to small amount of insider trading.